 How to be a Bird Scientist (Grade 1)

-We are missing all the students at the Banding Station this year.
-So we have created a virtual program that allows students to ‘visit us’ and learn about our migration monitoring while learning from home.
+Check out this special online program that allows students to ‘visit us’ and learn about our migration monitoring while learning from home.
 The program consists of a short video that explains “what is a bird” and goes through what our bird scientists do at the LSLBO during migration monitoring.
-Them they get a chance to have virtual tour of the station to meet our bird banders and see some live birds.
+Take a virtual tour of the station to meet our bird banders and see some live birds.
 There is also a G1 Human Banding activity that can be printed off so that kids can “band” someone in their family as well as a Wingspan Handout

 “Tour” the Lesser Slave Lake Bird Observatory…then ask the scientists your questions!